 There are two weak points in this argument:

 Firstly, there is no evidence that either unlimited liability or non-incorporation held back the Industrial Revolution in England (1750-1850).
 Capital was successfully sourced or accumulated by firms long before the limited corporation was created by lawmakers.
-Capital accumulation was not considered a general economic problem.
 Manufacturing had evolved from cottage industry to factories and mass-production without incorporation and liability laws.
 During the late 1700s and early 1800s a nationwide canal network had been constructed in England.
 Canal companies required enormous upfront capital spending and therefore substantial capital funds, but they successfully obtained these funds, some from associations of manufacturers.
 Capital funding also came from associates, family, merchants, local banks, wealthy citizens and aristocrats.
 During the Canal Mania (1790-1810) there was, as the name suggests, no shortage of capital investors.